yasin2343jaberynsar/OpenMTS/README.md

 Benchmarks are published as models ship.

-### Note on the first release

-The `face_gender` models were not trained on normalized data.

-This was intentional — the tiers performed as planned, and the launch accuracies met our targets.

-Plus (SVM) also proved to be more powerful on real inputs than any other model in the family — stable, confident, and consistent.

-Normalized data was planned for `digits` from the start, and all models from that point onward will be trained on normalized data.

 ### Why we publish benchmarks

 Because accuracy claims without numbers are just marketing.
 When OpenMTS says a model works, you'll be able to see: